10 Persistent Low Back Pain Myths

 Myth 2: Low back pain will become persistent and worsen with age

-Although a widespread belief and concern that getting older causes or worsens back, research does not support this.
+Although a widespread belief and concern that getting older causes or worsens back pain, research does not support this.
 Current data indicates back pain is worst around the 3rd or 4th decade of life, after which there is a gradual decline with age.
 Evidence-based treatments can help at any age!

 Myth 3: Persistent low back pain is always related to tissue damage

 Hurt often does not equal harm in persistent low back pain.
-If you have had an injury, adequate tissue healing occurs within 3 months – so if pain persists past this time, it usually means there are other contributing factors.
-Many cases of back pain begin with no apparent injury or everyday movement or activity.
+If you have had an injury, adequate tissue healing often occurs within 3 months – for reference, bone fractures heal in 6 to 8 weeks on average.
+If pain persists past this time, it usually means there are other contributing factors.
+Many cases of back pain begin with no apparent injury or everyday movement/activity.
 These occasions may relate to stress, fatigue, tension, inactivity or unaccustomed activity which can make the back sensitive to movement and loading.

 Myth 4: Scans are always needed to detect the cause of back pain